MarkJamesDunbar/Improved-Arrhythmia-Classification-Pipeline/README.md

 ## Files

-The Jupyter notebooks in this folder represent the coded work for my final project.
+The Jupyter notebooks in this repository represent the coded work for my final project.
 There are three notebook files in total:

 * `ProjectConceptExploration.ipynb`
 * `ProjectExtractionAndPreprocessing.ipynb`
 * `ProjectExperimentsAndPipeline.ipynb`

+There are two PDFs containing the Thesis paper and a reflective analysis of the steps taken to complete the project:

+* `ProjectThesis.pdf`
+* `ProjectReflectiveAnalysis.pdf`

 ## Project Concept Exploration